lsab094/College-Info/README.md

 # Web-Scraping

-Program in Python that transfers information from college Wikipedia page to Excel.
+Program in Python that transfers information from Wikipedia page to CSV.